mhahsler/qap/README.md

 ## Installation
+The stable version of this package can be installed from CRAN.
-You can install this package directly from github.
+You can install the development version of the package directly from github.
 Open R and execute the following

 ```
 ## install and load devtools